Kennebec River Rail Trail

 Kennebec River Rail Trail Description

-Beginning at a riverside parking lot in Augusta, the trail heads south beneath the US 201/Memorial Drive bridge.
-The first mile of trail is often crowded with office workers stretching their legs during lunchtime and after work.
-About 0.7 mile from the trailhead, a side trail heads right to more parking and Capitol Park at the foot of the State Capitol building.
+Leaving off from a riverside parking lot in Augusta, the trail heads south beneath the US 201/Memorial Drive bridge.
+The first mile of the trail is often crowded with office workers stretching their legs during lunchtime and after work.
+About 0.7 miles from the trailhead, a side trail heads right to more parking and Capitol Park at the foot of the State Capitol building.
 The Maine State Museum and State Library are nearby.

-At mile 2, measured by 0.25-mile trailside markers, you’ll arrive at the waterfront in Hallowell, once a logging, mill, and shipbuilding center.
+At mile 2, measured by 0.25-mile trailside markers, the trail arrives at the waterfront in Hallowell, once a logging, mill, and shipbuilding center.
 Parking and restrooms are at a riverfront park that’s home to the farmers market in season.
-You might be drawn to the colorful Adirondack chairs that overlook the river here, or you can visit antiques stores, art studios, or restaurants along Water Street.
+Trail users might be drawn to the colorful Adirondack chairs that overlook the river here, or could visit antique stores, art studios, or restaurants along Water Street.

 Leaving Hallowell, the trail veers away from the rail corridor for a short distance, then hugs the shoreline of Kennebec River to Farmingdale.
 At one time polluted by industrial discharges, the river Kennebec—named so by the area’s original inhabitants for its “large body of still water”—has benefited from clean water laws.
 Removal of the Edwards Dam in Augusta in 1999 has helped bring back migratory fish.
 You may see osprey or bald eagles that feed on the river life.

-The trail ends at a shopping center on the north end of Gardiner, a former mill town.
+The trail reaches its southern end at a shopping center on the north end of Gardiner, a former mill town.
 About a block south is a vintage Maine Central Railroad depot built in 1911 and used by the railroad into the 1950s.
-Just a few blocks farther south, you’ll find Gardiner Waterfront Park, a popular event space and put-in for boats, kayaks, and canoes.
+Just a few blocks farther south, trail users may find Gardiner Waterfront Park, a popular event space and put-in for boats, kayaks, and canoes.
 The future Merrymeeting Trail project is proposed to follow the rail corridor south of here for 32 miles to Brunswick on the coast.

 Parking and Trail Access